EXPLAINER: What Twitter's 'poison pill' is supposed to do

 As part of its defense, PeopleSoft not only adopted a poison pill that authorized the board to flood the market with more shares, it also created what it called a “customer assurance program.”
 That plan promised to pay customers five times the cost of their software licenses if PeopleSoft was sold within the next two years, creating an estimated liability of up to $800 million for an acquiring company.

-PeopleSoft also got another helping hand when the U.S. Department of Justice filed an antitrust lawsuit seek to block a takeover, although a judge ruled in Oracle's favor.
+PeopleSoft also got another helping hand when the U.S. Department of Justice filed an antitrust lawsuit seeking to block a takeover, although a judge ruled in Oracle’s favor.

 Even though the company ended up selling to Oracle, PeopleSoft’s defense strategy paid off for its shareholders.
 Oracle’s final purchase price was $11.1 billion — more than twice its original bid.